Importance of a Strong CV/Resume When Writing the Personnel Section of an L1 Business Plan

 When you are writing the Personnel Section of an L-1 Business plan try to keep in mind the following:

 - An L1 applicant can’t perform operational tasks for more than one year from the moment the visa has been granted.
 If you show the applicant’s role handling operational tasks after the first year, he or she will get denied.

 - The Personnel Section should highlight/prove that the applicant is experienced and capable of handling the executive level strategic, planning, and managerial duties as well as has the skills to get the company off the ground within the first year to be able to hire individuals to take over operational tasks.

 - Don’t get too creative.
 The L-1 personnel section is not about painting a creative, sales-pitch picture.
 It’s about presenting a clean, clear, and logical timeline.
 USCIS wants to see which employees will be hired right away when the visa is obtained, which employees will be hired after 1 year, after 2 years, etc… and they want to see, numbers-wise, how that personnel timeline will affect the company both financially and otherwise.

 - Remember that the ultimate purpose for the U.S. government to grant any type of business visa is ultimately to create more jobs and tax revenue, so gear the plan towards showing USCIS that having the applicant and establish or bring a new business to the US will ultimately benefit the economy.

-Keeping in mind all of the above and having a strong resume to translate into a well written personnel section for your L1 Business plan will go a long way.
-However, we do not expect everyone to be a professional business plan writer, so should you need some professional advise or prefer having a team of dedicated professionals handle your L-1 Visa Business Plan, be sure to contact us and we will be more than happy to assist you.
+Keeping in mind all of the above and having a strong resume to translate into a well-written personnel section for your L1 Business plan will go a long way.
+However, we do not expect everyone to be a professional business plan writer, so should you need some professional advice or prefer having a team of dedicated professionals handle your L-1 Visa Business Plan, be sure to contact us and we will be more than happy to assist you.